Various evolutionary forces shape the human skeleton

 2014 – 2018

-Ph.D.
-Archaeological Sciences / Paleoanthropology (magna cum laude)
+Ph.D. in Archaeological Sciences / Paleoanthropology (magna cum laude)

 2011 – 2013

-M.Sc.
-Archaeological Sciences / Paleoanthropology (magna cum laude)
+M.Sc. in Archaeological Sciences / Paleoanthropology (magna cum laude)

 2008 – 2011